MSc Professional Education and Leadership

-In the Research Excellence Framework (REF) 2014, Educational research at the University of Stirling had the highest quality of research outputs of any Scottish university, with 100% classed as either world-leading or internationally excellent.
+In the Research Excellence Framework (REF) 2021, Educational research at the University of Stirling was ranked top 20 in the UK for impact and research environment, with 100% classed as either world-leading or internationally excellent.
 Our expert teaching team are on hand to introduce you to cutting-edge empirical and theoretical research in a multi-disciplinary and professional environment.

 A minimum of a second class Honours degree (2:1 preferred) or equivalent.
 Applicants without these formal qualifications but with significant appropriate/relevant work/life experience are encouraged to apply.